QUINE EDUCATION

 OPPORTUNITIES IN MINNESOTA

-The Education/Special Interests Committee of the Minnesota Horse Council has compiled the following list of schools and organizations in Minnesota that offer educational opportunities related to horses.
+The Minnesota Horse Council has compiled the following list of schools and organizations in Minnesota that offer educational opportunities related to horses.
 The listing does not indicate approval or recommendation by the MHC.
 Potential students are urged to contact the institution that interests them for further information and to consult with professionals in the horse industry in order to make an informed choice about their future education or training.
 Updates will be made as information becomes available.

 COLLEGIATE: